kodebae/git-intermediate-techniques-3082618/README.md

 ### Accompanying technical documentation for the LinkedIn Learning course Git Intermediate Techniques.
 I will leave the original README.md notes from the course  below.

-Here are notes on intermediate Git concepts in Markdown format, including code examples and scenarios:

 ---

 # Intermediate Git Concepts